alamb/datafusion-benchmarking/README.md

 ## TODOs:
-(DONE) 1.
-Add events.json that annotates major PRs in the commit history
-2. Add both raw times and normalized times
-3. Automate parallel builds of multiple DataFusion versions
+1. Automate parallel builds of multiple DataFusion versions
-4. Rerun benchmarks on a dedicated machine (ec2 metal?)
+2. Rerun benchmarks on a dedicated machine (ec2 metal?)
 3. Rerun the benchmarks on a regular basis (cron job?)